-It is commonly used as a fruit as well as traditional medicine
+It is commonly used as a fruit as well as in traditional medicine

-It has the ability to balance all the three Doshas.
+It has the ability to maintain all three Doshas at their accurate levels.
 Amalaki can be taken in different forms in order to balance different Doshas.

 Amla is useful in traditional medicine for grey hair health, improvement in eye problems, respiratory problems, urinary troubles, burning, itching, and other skin troubles

 It is used in Ayurveda to support the health of the hair, eyes, skin and gives strength and vigour

 Anjana (Berberis Aristata)